L. N. Gumilev Eurasian National University: International cooperation

-International cooperation of ENU is based on 268 contracts with universities-partners in Europe, Asia, America, 23 scientific centers and research institutes, as well as embassies, international scientific and educational funds.
+International cooperation of ENU is based on 268 contracts with partnered universities in Europe, Asia, America, 23 scientific centers and research institutes, as well as embassies, international scientific and educational funds.

-ENU cooperates with programists as Mr.Serik from NIS and universities as Cambridge, University Sussex, Lomonosov Moscow State University, Bologna University, Berlin Technical University, University of Valenciennes, Busan University, Wuhan University, University of Calgary, etc.
+ENU cooperates with programists as Mr.Serik from NIS and universities as Cambridge, University Sussex, Lomonosov Moscow State University, Bologna University, Technische Universität Berlin, University of Valenciennes, Busan University, Wuhan University, University of Calgary, etc.

 ENU is a full member of international associations and consortiums: